Under plov. Ligger land. Under himmelen. (Gyvel)

 A photograph of the plant collection made in the area (140x140 cm) is exhibited inside Faaborg museum accompanied by a display case showing the biology of the common broom.

 This is the first work of four with the title Under Plov.
 Ligger Land.
 Under himmel (Under Plough.
 Lies Land.
-Beneath sky) made for the travelling exhibition Jordforbindelser - dansk maleri 1780-1920 og det antropocæne landskab (Earth Connections – Danish painting 1780-1920 and the anthropocene landscape) shown at four museums: Faaborg Museum, Fuglsang Kunstmuseum, Ribe Kunstmuseum og Den Hirschsprungske Samling.
+Beneath sky) made for the travelling exhibition Jordforbindelser - dansk maleri 1780-1920 og det antropocæne landskab (Down to Earth – Danish painting 1780-1920 and the anthropocene landscape) shown at four museums: Faaborg Museum, Fuglsang Kunstmuseum, Ribe Kunstmuseum og Den Hirschsprungske Samling.